Weather Rockets - Defining A Special Kind Of Sounding Rocket

 Conclusion

 Weather rockets are just one category of sounding rockets.
-Sounding rockets are used in several different applications, from high-altitude material testing, zero-gravity experiments to measuring atmospheric conditions before larger manned or satellite launches.
+Sounding rockets are used in several different applications, from high-altitude material testing and zero-gravity experiments to measuring atmospheric conditions before larger manned or satellite launches.

-The article, however, focused on defining a weather rocket, examine its characteristics, and looking at how it functions.
+The article, however, focused on defining a weather rocket, examining its characteristics, and looking at how it functions.

 Until next time, keep your eye on the weather!